Final Four 2019: Predictions and previews of the key matchups | NCAA.com

 But the Red Raiders have been so good lately.
 Texas Tech has ranked first in adjusted defensive efficiency for most of the season, but the offense has been nearly as good since the start of February.
 The Red Raiders were outside of the top 75 in offense for a decent chunk of the season, but are up to 30th now.
 They look like a champion on both sides of the floor.

-It just feels like Texas Tech has a little more 'oompf' thanks to Culver's two-way dominance and the general excellence of the defense.
+Texas Tech has a little more oompf thanks to Culver's two-way dominance and the general excellence of the defense.
 But this could easily go the other way.

 Prediction: Texas Tech 65, Michigan State 63